 4.3.22 Sick Time Under Massachusetts Earned Sick Time Law

-In accordance with Massachusetts law, effective July 1, 2015, many employees who are not eligible for sick leave under MIT’s policies (because they do not work enough hours or because their job isn’t eligible for benefits) are nonetheless entitled to earned sick time in accordance with the provisions of the Massachusetts sick leave law, as described in this section 4.3.22.
+In accordance with Massachusetts law, many employees who are not eligible for sick leave under MIT’s policies (because they do not work enough hours or because their job isn’t eligible for benefits) are nonetheless entitled to earned sick time in accordance with the provisions of the Massachusetts sick leave law, as described in this section 4.3.22.
 Graduate students working at MIT are not eligible for this paid sick leave, nor are undergraduate students working during the academic year.

 Employees who are not eligible for MIT benefits accrue paid sick time at the rate of one hour for every 30 hours worked.
 Salaried exempt staff are assumed to work 40 hours per week if employed at 100% effort; work hours are pro-rated for a lower percent effort of the appointment.